RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 2.14 - 9 December 2013
 = Fixed an issue where the wrong CRL could be used when a remote repository is being updated during validation
-= Several clarifications in the text
+= Improved monitoring code to allow for easier tracking of alerts = Several clarifications in the text

 2.13 - 22 November 2013